 At another [Baptist] church, James Easton purchased a pew for his family from a sympathetic white member.
 The Eastons continued to occupy the pew against the wishes of church officials and members.
 Thefamily came one Sunday to find that the pew had been painted with tar.
 The undaunted James Easton, his wife, Sarah, and their seven children responded by returning the following Sunday with their own chairs.
 This conflict continued until the Eastons were completely barred from the church.

 This struggle went on for 40 years.
-After James’ death, Hosea’s mother Sarah was kicked out of her church in 1832 for wiring a “very unbecoming letter” to the Elders at the East Stoughton Baptist Church in protest of her family’s treatment.
+After James’ death, Hosea’s mother Sarah was kicked out of her church in 1832 for writing a “very unbecoming letter” to the Elders of the East Stoughton Baptist Church in protest of her family’s treatment.

 Reverend Hosea really came to public attention in 1828 at the age of 30 with a Thanksgiving Day Address in Providence RI attacking racism and slavery.

 It was a frank, explicit, and angry condemnation of the brutalities of slavery, mixed with the call for spiritual uplift of black people.
 In this sermon he also criticized the African Colonization Society, which was a “diabolical pursuit… where they will steal the sons of Africa… bring them to America, keep them in bondage for centuries..
 Then transport them back to Africa by which means America gets all her drudgery done at little expense.”

 Rev. Easton continued to write about slavery and broader questions of racism; his major work was “A treatise on the intellectual character, and civil and political condition, of the colored people of the United States and the prejudice exercised towards them,” published in March, 1837 [see article below].